Conditionally perform a command.

 elif clause has a

-For simple comparisons, a more concise option is to use a conditional operator instead of IF.
+For simple comparisons, a more concise option is to use test along with the conditional operator && instead of IF.

 if is a bash builtin command.